Designing a Scalable Portfolio System

 Problem

-This site was created after the closure of Immerse, during a period where I needed to consolidate over 8 years of immersive UX work into a cohesive portfolio.
+This site was created after the closure of Immerse, during a period where I needed to consolidate 8 years of immersive UX work into a cohesive portfolio.
 My goals were to:

 • Reconstruct case studies quickly but accurately from internal documentation